 It is possible to do so.
 There’s no need to hold off until digestion is complete.
 You may take it with or without meals because it won’t upset your stomach.

 How long should I wait to eat after taking omeprazole?

 Omeprazole tablets can be taken with food or on an empty stomach.
 Take omeprazole powder for oral use on an empty stomach at least 1 hour before a meal.

 So can you drink coffee after taking Omeprazole or Prilosec as it is commonly called?
 If you take Omeprazole and just need to drink a cup of coffee, you should be fine.
-Wait at least an hour before drinking a cup.
+Wait at least 45 to 60 minutes before drinking a cup.
 This will prevent any unwanted interactions or problems with your stomach.

 Finally, remember when taking any medication to consult your doctor regarding possible reactions or side effects.
 This will make you feel better without worrying about your safety.